First Time at Assisted Self-Practice Ashtanga Yoga

 How much does it cost?

-A class costs between £7.50 and £12 depending on how you pay.
-Whitespace has a number of options so that you get the best value for you depending on how frequently you use the studio.
-The drop-in price is £12 for the self-practice class, but if you plan to come regularly then you can buy class passes meaning each self-practice costs less.
-Class passes can be used on any drop-in class at Whitespace, not just the Ashtanga Yoga classes.
-Whitespace also offers ‘unlimited’ monthly or annual passes giving even greater savings if you go frequently.
+Whitespace has a number of options so, that you get the best value for you depending on how frequently you use the studio.
+The drop-in price is £15, but if you plan to come regularly then you can buy class passes meaning each self-practice costs £12.50, or Whitespace monthly memberships giving even greater savings down to £9 per practice.
+Class passes and memberships can be used on any drop-in class at Whitespace, not just the Ashtanga Yoga classes.
 If you would like to talk through what’s best for you, please ask their friendly front-desk staff when you visit, or call 01908 566610.